Post

 Welcome to this installment of our “Crash Course in Mathematical Foundations” series!
 As we gear up to explore the fascinating world of metrized deep learning, a solid understanding of matrix norms is indispensable.
 Matrix norms are fundamental tools in linear algebra, numerical analysis, and optimization.
 They allow us to measure the “size” or “magnitude” of matrices, analyze the behavior of linear transformations (like layers in a neural network), and define geometric structures on spaces of parameters.

 In this post, we’ll review vector norms, introduce matrix norms, discuss common families like induced (operator) norms and Schatten norms, and delve into the crucial concept of norm duality.
-We will also touch upon the practical computational costs associated with these norms, particularly in the context of optimization algorithms like Muon.
 These concepts will pave the way for understanding how different choices of metrics can profoundly impact deep learning optimization and generalization.

 1. A Quick Refresher: Vector Norms